 Incentive Stock Options.
 Incentive stock options are intended to qualify for treatment under Section 422 of the Code.
-An incentive stock option does not result in taxable income to the optionee or deduction to us at the time it is granted or exercised, provided that no disposition is made by the optionee of the shares acquired pursuant to the option within two years after the date of grant of the option nor within one year after the date of issuance of shares to the optionee (referred to as the "ISO holding period").
-However, the difference between the fair market value of the shares on the date of exercise and the option price will be an item of tax preference includible in "alternative minimum taxable income" of the optionee.
+An incentive stock option does not result in taxable income to the optionee or deduction to us at the time it is granted or exercised, provided that no disposition is made by the optionee of the shares acquired pursuant to the option within two years after the date of grant of the option nor within one year after the date of exercise and the option price will be an item of tax preference includible in "alternative minimum taxable income" of the optionee.
 Upon disposition of the shares after the expiration of the ISO holding period, the optionee will generally recognize long term capital gain or loss based on the difference between the disposition proceeds and the option price paid for the shares.
-If the shares are disposed of prior to the expiration of the ISO holding period, the optionee generally will recognize taxable compensation, and we will have a corresponding deduction, in the year of the disposition, equal to the excess of the fair market value of the shares on the date of exercise of the option over the option price.
-Any additional gain realized on the disposition will normally constitute capital gain.
-If the amount realized upon such a disqualifying disposition is less than fair market value of the shares on the date of exercise, the amount of compensation income will be limited to the excess of the amount realized over the optionee's adjusted basis in the shares.
+If the shares are disposed of prior to the expiration of the ISO holding period, the optione generally will recognize taxable compensation, and we will have a corresponding deduction, in the year of the disposition will normally constitute capital gain.
+If the amount realized upon such a disqualifying disposition is less than fair market value of the shares on the date of exercise of the amount realized over the optionee's adjusted basis in the shares.